Sutton Lease Extension - Free Consultation

 Decision in Sutton

-An example of a Freehold Enfranchisement decision for a Sutton flat is Buchanan Court 39 Vernon Road in April 2010. the Tribunal assessed that the premium payable for the freehold of the block should be £44,000.
-This case was in relation to 2 flats.
-The unexpired term as at the valuation date was 66.67 years.
+An example of a Freehold Enfranchisement case for a Sutton premises is Buchanan Court 39 Vernon Road in April 2010. the Tribunal assessed that the premium payable for the freehold of the block should be £44,000.
+This case related to 2 flats.
+The unexpired residue of the current lease was 66.67 years.